Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 Group programme offers also vary in terms of their number of sessions, duration and capacity.
 Content also varies but they all typically include psychoeducation, with longer group programmes including more details on developing effective carers or treatment/exposure strategies.

-As yet, few group programmes provide published studies.
-Though a 2020 pilot trial of SPACE-ARFID (a novel parent based programme) and a Brief report into early intervention in children with ARFID/ARFID-like symptoms (2025) has sought to close this gap.
-More group programme research is also emerging tentatively showing positive outcomes both for nutritional change and patient/carer experience.
+Various group-based studies are emerging to help close the research gap in this area.
+These include a 2020 pilot trial of SPACE-ARFID (a novel parent based programme) and a Brief report into early intervention in children with ARFID/ARFID-like symptoms (2025).
+Group programme research is emerging all the time tentatively showing positive outcomes both for nutritional change and patient/carer experience.
 Group programmes appear to show tentative capability for managing high volumes of need in a cost-effective way, particularly for those with mild to moderate presentations, or in younger ages.

-Whilst robust evidence is emerging, speaking with clinicians who have or do run programmes for their insights and reflections can be helpful.
-Hazel is an Occupation Therapist working with South Yorkshire Eating Disorders Association (SYEDA) who are a 3rd sector organisation running an effective ARFID group programme for 16-24 year olds.
+Whilst robust evidence is emerging, speaking with clinicians who have or do run programmes, for their insights and reflections can be helpful.
+Hazel is an Occupation Therapist working with South Yorkshire Eating Disorders Association (SYEDA).
+SYEDA are a 3rd sector organisation running an effective ARFID group programme for 16-24 year olds.
 She has kindly shared her main reflections on what makes this group successful:

 • Start with the person at the centre – this is their journey